Now accepting applications

 - Interview

 - Candidate’s qualifications and test scores will be used to establish a shortlist.
 These candidates will be invited to participate in an interview.
+Interviews will take place between February 3 and 26, 2025.

-- Reference Checks
+- Reference checks

 - Each candidate is required to provide three references.

-- Medical Examination
+- Medical examination

 - At the time of offer, candidates will be required to visit an approved physician to complete a Firefighter Medical Examination, as a condition of employment.

-- Eligibility List
+- Eligibility list

 - An Eligibility List will be established to fill anticipated vacancies.
 The number of candidates placed on the list and the duration of the list are at the City’s discretion.
 Start dates will vary depending on our staffing needs.